warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Five (5) calendar days from the later of the commitment expiration or the initial suspense notification

-• Allow Seller additional time subject to payment of an extension or suspense fee (2 bps/day)
+• Allow Client additional time subject to payment of an extension or suspense fee (2 bps/day)

-• Allow Seller additional time subject to PHH 's re-pricing the loan
+• Allow Client additional time subject to PHH 's re-pricing the loan

 • Reject the delivery

-• Reject the delivery and require payment by Seller of a pair-off fee
+• Reject the delivery and require payment by Client of a pair-off fee

-A delivery is not deemed accepted by PHH unless and until PHH acknowledges receipt of the closing and Credit Files, and in addition, wires applicable funds to Seller via wire instructions provided.
-A Purchase Advice detailing the funds sent will be posted to the secured website for the Seller to review.
+A delivery is not deemed accepted by PHH unless and until PHH acknowledges receipt of the closing and Credit Files, and in addition, wires applicable funds to Client via wire instructions provided.
+A Purchase Advice detailing the funds sent will be posted to the secured website for the Client to review.

 Any loans suspended greater than 30 days must also meet all current pricing and product guidelines and eligibility.
 Suspense fees and policies are at the discretion of PHH and are subject to change without notice.